arshad-khalid/Two-Factor-Authentication-Implementation/README.md

 ### Deliverables

-The implementation of 2FA will provide a more secure login experience for users.
+The implementation of 2FA will provide a more secure login experience for users via an authenticator OTP or email OTP.
 The project aims to significantly reduce unauthorized access and security breaches.
 Administrators will also have access to detailed login logs, enabling forensic analysis of suspicious login attempts.

 ### Core Objectives:
 - Allow administrators to export login logs for further analysis.